All Episodes

 Everybody should be exercising.

-I mean, yeah, this was a tremendous opportunity.
+I mean, this was a tremendous opportunity.

 This was a tremendous opportunity missed to raise awareness about just general health.

-So we want everybody to wear masks, and if we tell them that vitamin D is helpful, then maybe it'll it'll you know it'll distract them from our focus, which is getting as many people to wear masks as possible, right?
+And if we tell them that vitamin D is helpful, then maybe it'll distract them from our focus, which is getting as many people to wear masks as possible, right?

-So they could have, you know, if there was good leadership in place, they could have said, listen, go for a walk every day for an hour outside, you know, take vitamin D. We don't know if it works for sure, but we know that this generally is associated with with better health and better outcomes for people, right?
+You know, take vitamin D. We don't know if it works for sure, but we know that this generally is associated with better health and better outcomes for people, right?

 They don't even have to make any claims that are false.

-And you know, I think there was some of that that happened.
+And, you know, I think there was some of that that happened.

-Uh, but I I I'm really disappointed in the leadership of both the CDC and both administrations, frankly, that had an opportunity here to get people active in a way that could have had long-term positive effects that transcend just the COVID issue.
+But I'm really disappointed in the leadership of both the CDC and both administrations, frankly, that had an opportunity here to get people active in a way that could have had long-term positive effects that transcend just the COVID issue.

-Yeah, no, I I agree with that.
+Yeah, no, I agree with that.

-I think that's what's what's going on.
+I think that's what's going on.

-And I mean, I think it's it's a huge missed opportunity, you know, to talk to people about eating better, exercising, taking supplements.
+And I mean, I think it's a huge missed opportunity, you know, to talk to people about eating better, exercising, taking supplements.

-Um, you know, big pharma has a big play in that.
+You know, big pharma has a big play in that.

-Um ivermectin, I mean, that's what they did in India.
+Ivermectin, I mean, that's what they did in India.

-I mean, like I said, I'm not a doctor, but you know, I mean I haven't looked at those numbers recently.
+I mean, like I said, I'm not a doctor, but, you know, I mean, I haven't looked at those numbers recently.

-Did that play out for him?
+Did that play out for them?

 Did it pan out?

-Yeah, well, basically what they did in India is they prescribed ivermectin like candy.
+Yeah, well, basically, what they did in India is they prescribed ivermectin like candy.

-In India, there's only seven percent.
+In India, there's only 7.9%.

 I think they gave it prophylactically.